 Piano Buyer is supported by advertising, but is editorially independent of any manufacturer or dealer.

-Piano Buyer is a hybrid book/magazine.
+Piano Buyer is a hybrid book/magazine/website.
 The “book” part consists of a collection of how-to articles on the many aspects of buying a piano.
 Because piano buyers need this information all at once, not over a long period of time, most of these articles remain relatively unchanged from issue to issue.
 Our aim is to provide only the most useful and important information, succinctly stated, and to address the topics of broadest interest, so that you can be on your way to enjoying your piano as quickly as possible.
 For those readers desiring more, there is plenty of interesting material of a more technical or specialized nature in The Piano Book and, from time to time, on this website.

 The “magazine” part of the publication consists of feature articles of more temporary interest, model and price data for new acoustic and digital pianos, and advertisements, all of which will be updated as necessary with each issue.
 The model and price data for both acoustic and digital pianos is also available in free, searchable databases, accessible from the website’s main menu.

 Larry Fine, RPT, is Piano Buyer‘s Publisher, Editor, and Advertising Director, and author of The Piano Book: Buying & Owning a New or Used Piano.
 Fine has been involved in the piano industry for more than 40 years.
 He can be reached at [email protected].

 Dr. Owen Lovell, Piano Review Editor, is Assistant Professor of Music at Georgia College.
 He can be reached at [email protected].

 Steve Cohen, Contributing Editor and Piano Industry Consultant, is owner of Jason’s Music Center, in Glen Burnie, Maryland.
 He can be reached at [email protected].

 Del Fandrich, Sally Phillips, acoustic piano technical consultants